AlbertoDuarte/snake-ai/README.md

 # snake-ai
-AI that plays snake game
+AI that plays the snake game.
+Trained using a genetic algorithm on a feed forward neural network.

+#TODO: Add more info